csie-cloud/document/Overview.md

  * Controller

 ### Creator
-Ability to deploy VM hosts and their corresponded clients.
+* Ability to deploy VM hosts and their corresponded clients.
+* Hosting the Puppet Master.